How Much CBD Should I Take? [Beginner’s Guide]

 What is Our CBD oil?

-Firstly, it’s important to know a bit about what CBD is, before you start to take it.
+Firstly, it’s important to know a bit about what CBD is before you start to take it.
 Cannabidiol (CBD) is one of the active compounds in cannabis.
 Contrary to some other cannabinoids, it does not get you high because it does not have psychoactive properties.
-It does, however, have some impressive medicinal benefits that have propelled it into the mainstream.

 Most users of CBD opt to take it in an oil form.
 These are made by extracting the CBD from the Cannabis Sativa plant or Hemp – usually by supercritical CO2 extraction – and suspending the extract in an inert oil, most often MCT oil or coconut oil.
 CBD oils are quite versatile, as they can be applied topically, dropped into food, or taken sublingually – the latter option is the most commonly used.

 In order to do this, you basically place a few drops of CBD oil beneath your tongue and hold it there for up to 90 seconds before swallowing.
-The CBD is absorbed directly into your bloodstream via the capillaries beneath the tongue, meaning that administering CBD this way is ideal for those seeking fast relief.
-There is also a good degree of bioavailability when taking CBD this way, meaning you can reap plenty of the benefits.
+The CBD is absorbed into your bloodstream via the capillaries beneath the tongue.

 Since sublingual administration is the most widely used method, we will be talking about how to dose CBD this way.
 If you prefer to use edibles, vapes, or other methods, then the dosage will actually be quite different.